charlierdm/CV/README.md

 | [AceBook](https://github.com/charlierdm/Acebook)   | A Social Media web app for users to communicate on.    | Ruby on Rails       |
 | [NoteApp](https://github.com/charlierdm/noteApp)   | A single page web app for developers to take notes.    | Vanilla JavaScript  |

+For a complete list of my projects, visit my [Github](https://github.com/charlierdm).

 # Skills